cloudevents/spec/discovery/spec.md

 {
   "id": "{id}",
-  "epoch": "{id}",
+  "epoch": "{epoch}",
   ... remainder of Service attributes ...
 }
 ```

 #### `DELETE /services/{id}[?epoch={epoch}]`

-This MUST delete the Service at the referenced URL.
+This MUST delete the Service as indetified by the `id` in the URL.
+If there
+is no Service with the specified `id` then it is considered to have already
+been deleted and the request will have no change to the Discovery Endpoint.
+A missing Service is not considered an error condition.

 The request URL MAY include an OPTIONAL `epoch` query parameter, and if
-present and is less than the Service's current `epoch` value, then the request
+present and is not greater than the Service's current `epoch` value, then the
-MUST fail.
+request MUST fail.

+If other service attributes are included in the request, those SHOULD be
+ignored for the purposes of processing the request.

+Upon successfully processing the request, the HTTP Response Body MUST include
+a Service definition that includes at least the `id` attribute and SHOULD
+include the remaining Service attributes as they existed immediately prior
+to the Service being deleted, if possible.
+If the Service was deleted prior
+to the processing of this request the Service value might not be available
+to be returned.

+If the response Services include an `epoch` value then each MUST be greater
+than the Service's value prior to the delete operation.

 The follow responses are defined by this specification:
-- `200 OK` if the Service was deleted or does not exist.
+- `200 OK` if the request was successfully processed.
-  - The HTTP Response Body MUST include a Service definition with at least
-    its `id` attribute.
-It SHOULD include the remaining Service attributes
-    as they existed at the time of processing the request if possible.
-    Note that if the Service was deleted prior to processing of this request
-    the Service values might not be available to be returned.
-- `409 Conflict` if the given `epoch` was less than the Service's current
+- `409 Conflict` if the given `epoch` was invalid.
-  value.

 Other responses are allowed, but not defined by this specification.